marcenacp/caffe-datasets/datasets/avasm/README.md

 # AVASM - Dataset description

-The original dataset is the annotated speech database, part of the [AVASM dataset](http://perception.inrialpes.fr/~Deleforge/AVASM_Dataset/data-10.html).
+The present dataset was adapted from the annotated speech database, part of the [AVASM dataset](http://perception.inrialpes.fr/~Deleforge/AVASM_Dataset/data-10.html).
+This adaptation is meant to simultaneously perform classification and localization on voice recordings.

 The original annotated speech dataset was:
 - manually labeled in `original_data/labels.csv` (0 for male, 1 for female) [1],